 (b) Each electric utility shall periodically (no less than every three years) conduct a customer perception survey.
 The survey results shall also be used as an input to the methodology for calculating new performance standards.
 The survey shall be paid for by the electric utility and shall be conducted under staff oversight.
-The objective of the survey is to measure customer perceptions, including, but not limited to, economic impacts of disruptions in electric service, and expectations of electric service reliability in terms of the service reliability indices defined in paragraph (B)(1) of this rule.
+The objective of the survey is to measure customer perceptions, including, but not limited to expectations of electric service reliability in terms of the service reliability indices defined in paragraph (B)(1) of this rule.

 (c) Performance data during major events and transmission outages shall be excluded from the calculation of the indices, proposed standards, and any revised performance standards, as set forth in paragraph (B) of this rule.

 (5) A complete set of work papers must be filed with the application.
 Work papers must include, but are not limited to, any and all documents prepared by the electric utility for the application, a list of assumptions used in establishing its proposed methodology, and a narrative or other justification for its proposed methodology and each resulting performance standard.